Skip to the content.

 restart: unless-stopped

-SMART_PORT (disabled) Port for the rule-based smart handler; omit to disable
+--smart-port SMART_PORT 2577 Port for the rule-based smart handler

-RULES_FILE rules.json Path to the smart handler rules config file
+--rules-file RULES_FILE rules.json Path to the smart handler rules JSON file

 Smart Handler